sagemath/trac_to_gh/Issue 6114.md

 # Issue 6114: symbolics -- fix removal of constants.so

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6114

 Original creator: was